zdne/zdne-old.org/resume.md

 Made STLPort more robust and available on new platforms.

-Ported the STLport library to the Windows Mobile platform and OS X. Introduced unit-testing and test-driven development to the STLPort project.
+Ported the STLport library to the Windows Mobile platform and OS X. Introduced unit testing and test-driven development to the STLPort project.

 [STLPort]: http://www.stlport.org